sPROFFEs/GreyTab/README.md

 - Python 3.10+
 - ungoogled-chromium (download via links above)
 - System pentesting tools (ffuf, sqlmap, nuclei, etc.) installed and in PATH

+## AI Agent Integration

+GreyTab allows you to connect an external AI Agent to automatically analyze HTTP traffic, detect vulnerabilities, and suggest potential attack vectors.

+1. Open the GreyTab extension side panel in your browser.
+2. Navigate to the **AutoScanner** tab.
+3. Expand the **AI Agent Integration** section.
+4. Select your preferred AI provider (e.g., OpenAI, Anthropic, Custom Proxy).
+5. Enter your API Key and the exact Model ID you wish to use.
+6. (Optional) Customize the System Prompt to guide the AI's analysis behavior.
+7. Save the settings.
+The engine will now query the AI for complex vulnerability assessments during scans.

+## Custom Tools

+You can extend GreyTab by adding your own scripts or system tools to the runner.

+### Modifying Built-in Tools
+Tools are managed by the `core/tools.py` runner.
+If you install a new system tool (e.g., a Go-based scanner) and want to integrate its output into the UI:
+1. Ensure the binary is in your system's `PATH`.
+2. Access the **Options** tab in the GreyTab side panel.
+3. Add your tool, define the target, and pass any necessary arguments (like `-u` or `-w`).
+4. The output will be intercepted and displayed in real-time in the browser.